HackYourFutureBelgium/git-workflow-workshop-for-two/README.md

 <img src="images/heading-after.png" width="500" height="auto" alt="git workflow workshop heading with css style">

 You decide that one of you **(Programmer 1) will resolve issue number 1** while the other person **(Programmer 2) will resolve issue number 2**.
-When you begin working on your weekly projects, you will always be pairing.
 So programmer 1 represents "pair 1" and programmer 2 represents "pair 2".

 **Note: Only one line in the `index.html` file needs to be modified.**